-- An engaged employee makes fewer mistakes.
+- An engaged healthcare employee makes fewer mistakes.

-- An engaged employee puts patients first.
+- An engaged healthcare team member puts patients first.

 The Harvard School of Public Health found that employee engagement has a strong correlation with employee safety, thus enhancing a safer environment for healthcare consumers (4).
 Likewise, employee engagement plays a significant role in reducing employee accidents on the job.

 While the significance of employee engagement is undeniable, what is especially concerning is that a 2020 Gallup study concluded that just 36% of the workforce is engaged, 45% are not engaged, and 15% are actively disengaged.
 Which means nearly 64% of employees are NOT fully engaged (5).
 In addition, nearly 11 billion is lost annually due to employee turnover.

 So, what are healthcare organizations to do?
 First, senior leadership should articulate a clear vision to all employees.
 Second, organizations should conduct employee engagement surveys and act on the resulting data and insights.
 Third, management should be trained on how to foster growth, trust, and healthy relationships with employees.
 Finally, in order to foster a true sense of empowerment, management must show employees the impact of taking pride in their work, and acknowledge them as valued contributors to the healthcare team.

 Please let us know if you have comments or questions, and subscribe to our Email Updates so that you can be assured to receive Thinking Thursdays TIPs.